jim60105/Containerfile-template/README.md

 ### Special Closed Source Authorization

-I, 陳鈞, authorize the following organizations to use this project in a closed-source manner in any projects I have participated in/cooperated on.
+I, 陳鈞, authorize the following organizations and their clients to use this project in a closed-source capacity for any projects I have participated in or collaborated on.

 - Duotify Inc.
 - CTBC Commercial Bank Co., Ltd.